Kindari/SublimeXdebug/README.md

 If you don't configure the URL, the plugin will still listen for debugging connections from XDebug, but you will need to trigger XDebug <a href="http://XDebug.org/docs/remote">some other way</a>.

+## Gutter icon color

+You can change the color of the gutter icons by adding the following scopes to your theme file: xdebug.breakpoint, xdebug.current.
+Icons from [Font Awesome](http://fortawesome.github.com/Font-Awesome/).

 ## Installing XDebug

 Of course, SublimeXDebug won't do anything if you don't install and configure XDebug first.